cloudblog004/fantasticfoodies/content/en/posts/3656-recipe-of-ultimate-chicken-popcorn.md

 1. Prepare 1 tsp Crushed black pepper 1 teaspoon

 Popcorn chicken is a tasty, crispy way to enjoy juicy, white meat chicken.
 Cut into bite size pieces But instead of running out to a fast food restaurant for popcorn chicken, you can make it at home.
-Popcorn chicken is a fun and tasty &#34;pop-able&#34; savory snack for folks of all ages!
+Popcorn chicken is a fun and tasty *pop-able* savory snack for folks of all ages!
 My recipe is packed with lots of garlicky flavor, crispy coating, and it comes with a creamy and delicious dipping sauce!

 <!--inarticleads2-->